massif-press/lancer-data/README.md

   "integrated"?: string[]
 }
 ```

+`skirmish_cost` and `barrage_cost` denote the uses an activation of this item will expend for either skirmish or barrage, if the item has the Limited tag.
+If no value is set, they will both be set to `1` (one Limited tag 'use' cost per activation).

 ### Effects
 Effects are eqipment abilities that **do not** grant the player a new Action but **do** add or modify gameplay mechanics.
 The field should be used for "usage notes" (for lack of a better term) that have game-mechanical properties that cannot be modeled with Actions or Deployables, or may include representation elsewhere but involve player notes/choices that can't be modeled there (like the Hydra's Ghast Nexus), or any other sort of mechanically important detail that is unsuited for inclusion (like the rules for the Pegasus' Mimic Gun).
 An item takes only one effect.